myreceiptt/myreceiptt/README.md

 > More about us...

 We were born in the 0101 Universe.
-We exist in the digital realm of the Internet where the laws of physics, mathematics, and code are enforced one hundred percent of the time.
+We exist in the digital realm of the Internet, where the laws of physics, mathematics, and code are enforced one hundred percent of the time.
 Where we can all know a priori how that enforcement will be executed.
-We are 47% on Web3 and the rest spreads over the Internet.
+We are 47% on Web3, and the rest spreads over the Internet.

 We provide a backdoor to enter Web3 specifically for Indonesians.
 Please use this link: [Web3 Indonesia Login](https://nota.endhonesa.com/profile/nota "Get the best help, support, and advice from Prof. NOTA about this 0101 Universe as long as utilize the Web3 technology.")